erenadgzl/contact-app/README.md

 installation:
 npm install

-it will install all the dependencies so the next step is to navigate to the project folder and launch it with: npm run serve
+for development mode navigate to the project folder and launch it with: npm run serve

-for production:
-npm run build
+for production mode navigate to the project folder and launch it with: npm run build